perryf/switch-game-ratings/README.md

   - i.e. change "/assests/" to "./assests/"
 - need to figure out a way around this...

--- todo -- add castlevania collection, borderlands presequal, pokemon card game, earthbound, dredge, witcher
+-- todo -- check other games to add
+  -- if price is 0, don't show price field